tasmanwebsolutions/htaccess_for_codeigniter/readme.md

 <b>Setup</b>

-1: Choose your .htaccess file, And then place in the main directory.
+1: Choose your .htaccess file, And then place in the main directory but outside of the application folder.

 2: Go to application/config/config.php

-3: Add your base url $config['base_url'] = "http://localhost/project/";
+3: Set your base url as it is now recommended  $config['base_url'] = "http://localhost/yourprojectname/";

 4: Find $config['index_page'] = 'index.php';